biosimulations/biosimulations/docs/src/developers/setup/environment.md

 - `HPC_SINGULARITY_CACHE_DIR`: Provide the path to the Singularity cache directory
 - `HPC_SINGULARITY_PULL_FOLDER`: Provide the path to the Singularity pull folder

-## Highly Scalable Data Service
-The HSDS is used to store the simulation results.
-Please see the [HSDS repository](https://github.com/HDFGroup/hsds) for more information on setting up a HSDS instance.

-- `HSDS_BASEPATH`: Provide the URL for your HSDS instance.
-- `HSDS_USERNAME`: Provide the username for your HSDS instance.
-- `HSDS_PASSWORD`: Provide the password for your HSDS instance.

 ## Authentication Service
 BioSimulations uses [Auth0](https://auth0.com/) for authentication.
 Please see the [Auth0 documentation](https://auth0.com/docs/quickstart/backend/nodejs) for more information on setting up an Auth0 instance.